na-na-hi/renget/archive/iftod.md

 >\>big badger wolves jumping hunters like usual, but more biting and thrashing
 >\>except this time it's moaning instead of yelling

-\>Pack of roaming Wulgs start stalking the hunter.
+%darkgreen%\>Pack of roaming Wulgs start stalking the hunter.
 \>First a surprise attack that has one running around his body to to confuse him.
 \>In the cinfusion they always trip and fall to the gound
 \>At this point , the rest start grabbing on to his limbs to keep him grounded.